domenikali/USgrandTour/README.md

 # US grand tour

-Using A* algorithm and google maps api to create the sortest path between selected city/national park in US
+Using the A* algorithm and the Google Maps API to find the shortest path between selected points in the US All distances will be in KM, and it will count the short distance by car.